mcuadros/ofelia/docs/jobs.md

     - **INI config**: `Environment` setting can be provided multiple times for multiple environment variables.
     - **Labels config**: multiple environment variables has to be provided as JSON array: `["FOO=bar", "BAZ=qux"]`
   - *default*: Optional field, no default.
+- **run-on-startup**
+  - *description*: Runs the job once on ofelia's startup and then schedules the job normally
+  - *value*: Boolean, either false or true
+  - *default*: false

 ### INI-file example